 The RIPE NCC is continuously improving its facilities in order to provide a work environment that maximises the productivity of its employees.
-The RIPE NCC has reviewed its current location and is actively looking for a new office location to improve internal communication and employee productivity.
-In 2015, the RIPE NCC will conclude this project and will start re-locating to the new office space.
+The RIPE NCC has reviewed its current location and has found a new office location that will improve internal communication and employee productivity.
+In 2016, the RIPE NCC will conclude this project and will start relocating to the new office space.